YZ-social/yz-eth/AI_SESSION_CONTEXT.md

 When continuing work on this project:

 1. **Read this entire file** to understand current refactoring status
-2. **Check current version** in `package.json` and increment patch version for each change (v0.1.x pattern)
+2. **Check current version** in `package.json` and increment patch version for each change (v0.3.x pattern, will move to v0.5.x after Phase 5)
-3. **PRIORITIZE Model-View refactoring** - do not implement features until v0.1.3 is complete
+3. **FOCUS on Phase 5 priorities** - large contract chunking and user help features
 4. **Focus on current phase** from the Implementation Plan above
 5. **Maintain code quality** with TypeScript strict mode and comprehensive error handling
 6. **Test thoroughly** during refactoring to ensure no functionality is lost